University of Connecticut & UConn Health Policy Against Discrimination, Harassment and Related Interpersonal Violence Grievance Procedures

 II.
 Timeline

 These procedures allow for reasonable extensions of timeframes on a case-by-case basis for good cause, which includes but is not limited to: investigations where additional time is necessary to ensure the integrity and completeness of the investigation; to comply with a request by law enforcement for temporary delay to gather evidence for a criminal investigation; to accommodate the availability of parties and/or witnesses; to account for University breaks or vacations; to account for complexities of a case, including the number of witnesses and volume of information provided by the parties; or for other legitimate reasons.
-Parties will receive written notice, including rationale, for any significant departure from the prescribed timeline.

 III.
 Standard of Evidence